anontechnology/documentation/docs/libraries.md

 ### Storing a Regulation in the Vault

-To store a [Regulation](/glossary/regulation) to the Vault, create a Regulation object, set its key and its display name along with a URL pointing to further information about it, and call `storeRegulation`.
+To store a [regulation](/glossary/regulation) to the vault, create a Regulation object, set its key and its display name along with a URL pointing to further information about it, and call `storeRegulation`.
 To automatically apply regulations to incoming data, [rules](/tutorials/regulation-rules) can be specified.

 === "Java"